-- 1. Review course catalog and course descriptions on OLC website: www.pointschools.net/olc. - 2.
-Meet with counselor (and IEP or 504 case manager if applicable) to confirm course selection. - 3.
-Complete and submit online application from our website: www.pointschools.net/olc - 4.
-If application is accepted, student receives contract to review, complete and submit. - 5.
-After a new student completes orientation, enrollment is processed.
+- 1. Review OLC course catalog and course descriptions found on the OLC website: www.pointschools.net/olc - 2.
+Connect with your counselor (and IEP or 504 case manager if applicable) to confirm course selection. - 3.
+Submit online application found on the OLC website. - 4.
+If acceptance packet is received (application was approved), review, complete and submit OLC contract.